-The problems lie less in the graphic design of the KIDs, but rather in the content (in particular performance scenarios or deviations from the reported product costs to the product costs in the cost information according to MiFID II).
+The problems lie less in the graphic design of the KIDs, but rather in the content (in particular performance scenarios or deviations from the reported product costs in the cost information according to MiFID II).

 In addition, it should be noted that the introduction of the elements would cause significant additional costs for the manufacturers, which would not be offset by any added value for investors.
 This also argues against further requirements.